2022–23 NIFL Premiership: UEFA Europa Conference League play-offs

-Four or five of the clubs that finish in 3rd–7th place will compete for one place in the 2023–24 Europa Conference League first qualifying round.
+Four or five of the clubs that finish in 3rd–7th place compete for one place in the 2023–24 Europa Conference League first qualifying round.
 The play-offs are one-off matches with extra time and penalties used to determine the winner if necessary, with the higher-ranked teams given home advantage against the lower-ranked teams (i.e. 3rd v.
 7th and 5th v.
 6th) in the semi-finals.
-The higher-ranked of the two semi-final winners will also have home advantage in the final.
+The higher-ranked of the two semi-final winners also gains home advantage in the final.